Letters to the editor: Election 2024

 During WWII, 120,000 Japanese-American citizens lost everything — homes, possessions and businesses — when they were rounded up and put into U.S. concentration camps.
 The government couldn’t deport them, so they were incarcerated.

-Many of you are already very knowledgeable of this history: I am merely reminding you so that you can think about your role in helping to ensure that this history does not repeat itself.
-I remind you so that you can remind others who may not know or have forgotten.
+Many of you are already very knowledgeable of this history: I am merely reminding you so that you can think about your role in helping to ensure this history does not repeat itself.
+I remind you so you can remind others who may not know or have forgotten.

 There are many stories, articles and historic accounts of what extreme ideologies and right-wing xenophobes are capable of.
 Pass them on to the doubters.